-70. Designing profitable beneficiary-relevant alternative livelihood activities and working with existing decentralized institutions to include environmental considerations in local development plans emerged as important sustainability factors in the biomes.
-Both the terminal evaluation review of sustainability cohort projects and the postcompletion verifications conducted in country case studies added a new set of both project- and contextrelated factors that impact sustainability of outcomes to the factors identified in previous IEO analyses (annex 3).
-Of these, the most frequently observed project-related contributing factor was "designing alternative livelihood activities that are profitable for and corresponding to beneficiary concrete needs," observed through several examples of both successes and failures in all the countries visited except for Guinea Bissau.
-In Mali, alternative livelihood activities provided income-generating support for mills, but equipment for the processing of nontimber forest products introduced by the SPWA-BD: Expansion and Strengthening of Mali's Protected Area System (GEF ID 3763) project failed two years after completion as the equipment was no longer operational.
-Lack of savings for repairs and lack of working capital, as well as lack of raw materials and markets in nonwood forest products processing explain the failure of this activity.
-As a contrast, in Mauritania, the SIP: Participatory Environmental Protection and Poverty Reduction in the Oases of Mauritania (GEF ID 3379) project introduced small-scale infrastructure investments (solar pumps) within the financial reach of households in the oases.
-These have been maintained by the households, with auto investment in new structures postproject by the households themselves.
+Designing profitable beneficiary-relevant alternative livelihood activities and working with existing decentralized institutions to include environmental considerations in local development plans emerged as important sustainability factors in the biomes.
+Both the terminal evaluation review of sustainability cohort projects and the postcompletion verifications conducted in country case studies added a new set of both project- and a.
+Satellite images, Bafing River source-2012, 2018 b.
+Time series of vegetation productivity and rainfall in the project period-Bafing River source context-related factors that affect sustainability of outcomes to the factors identified in previous IEO analyses (annex C).
+Of these, the most frequently observed project-related contributing factor was "designing alternative livelihood activities that are profitable for and corresponding to beneficiary concrete needs," observed through several examples of both successes and failures in all the countries visited except for Guinea-Bissau.
+In Mali, alternative livelihood activities provided income-generating support for mills, but equipment for the processing of nontimber forest products introduced by the SPWA-BD: Expansion and Strengthening of Mali's Protected Area System (GEF ID 3763) project failed two years after completion because the equipment was no longer operational.
+Lack of savings for repairs, lack of working capital, and lack of raw materials and markets in nonwood forest products processing explain the failure of this activity.
+As a contrast, in Mauritania, the SIP: Participatory Environmental Protection and Poverty Reduction in the